fastify/fastify/docs/Server.md

 <a name="rewrite-url"></a>
 ### `rewriteUrl`

 Set a callback function that allows rewriting urls.

+> Rewriting a url will modify the `url` property of the `req` object

 ```js
 function rewriteUrl (req) {